Economics

 In advancing to the PhD degree, students pass through two major stages:

-s1) Preparation for candidacy typically takes three years.
+1) Preparation for candidacy typically takes three years.
 During the first two semesters, students take courses to achieve competence in econometric methods, methods of economic history, and fundamentals of microeconomic and macroeconomic theory.
-During the next two years, students prepare for examination in two fields of specialization of their choosing, prepare a dissertation prospectus, and take an oral examination.
-When these steps are completed, students are advanced to candidacy.
+During the next two years, students prepare for examination in two fields of specialization of their choosing, prepare a dissertation prospectus, and take/pass an oral examination.
+When these steps are completed, students will then apply to advance to candidacy.

 2) Completion of a dissertation after advancing to candidacy typically takes three to four years.
 The dissertation must be based on original research and represent a significant contribution to the body of economic knowledge.